Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 #### NOTE

-When you invoke the `IAuthenticator.GetAccessTokenAsync` or `IAuthenticator.GetAccessTokenSilentlyAsync` methods you might wanna ensure this is done from the main (UI) thread to avoid unwanted behavior or hangs as the authorization flow might need to push a new view to work.
+When you invoke the `IAuthenticator.GetAccessTokenAsync` or `IAuthenticator.GetAccessTokenSilentlyAsync` methods you might want to ensure this is done from the main (UI) thread to avoid unwanted behavior or hangs as the authorization flow might need to push a new view to work.

 ---